Thatoe98/Thatoe98/README.md

 - 💞️ I’m looking to collaborate on anything tech related.
 - 📫 How to reach me thatoenyi98@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I start my CS at age 26
+- ⚡ Fun fact: I start my CompSci Journey at age 25

 <!---
 Thatoe98/Thatoe98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.